FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 [@mooreCulturingMarineCyanobacterium2007] prepared with autoclaved artificial seawater [@bergesEvolutionArtificialSeawater2001].

-Controlled growth experiments were performed using PSI Multicultivators (Figure <a href="#fig:LabeledMC">16</a>; MCMIX-OD or MC1000-OD, Brno, Czech Republic).
+Controlled growth experiments were performed using PSI Multicultivators (Figure \@ref(fig:LabeledMC); MCMIX-OD or MC1000-OD, Brno, Czech Republic).
 Each multicultivator individually controls 8 tubes at a common temperature of 22°C.  Each tube containing 70 mL of Pro99 media was inoculated with 10 mL of growing maintenance culture.
 In a factorial matrix design, each tube was then subject to an individual combination of sinusoidal photoperiod (4, 8, 12, 16  h);  reaching a peak PAR (30, 90, 180 µmol photons m^-2^ s^-1^), with defined spectral bandwidth (White LED, 660 nm, 450 nm).
 [O~2~] levels (2.5 µM, 25 µM, 250 µM) were imposed by bubbling tubes with varying ratios of air and
 Nitrogen (N~2~), with consistent 0.05% of Carbon Dioxide (CO~2~)
 gas, delivered through a 0.2 μm sterile microfilter via a G400 gas mixing system (Qubit Systems Inc, Kingston, Ontario, Canada).
 [O~2~] in situ was verified using oxygen optodes (PyroScience, Germany) inserted into tubes for